shimaken-git/atom01_deploy/README.md

 - **`can2`** corresponds to **Left hand**
 - **`can3`** corresponds to **Right hand**

 > **Recommendation**: Plug the USB-to-CAN into the **USB 3.0 interface** of the controller.
 If using a USB hub, please also use a 3.0 interface hub and plug it into a 3.0 interface; IMU and gamepad can be plugged into USB 2.0 interfaces.
-For specific details, refer to the wiring instructions.
+For specific details, refer to [RoboParty Roboto Origin Wiring Instructions (Public)](https://roboparty.feishu.cn/wiki/QeY2wozbiiIivlkBfdccvqVlnog).

 ### Method 1: Manual Configuration (Not Recommended)
 If you don't configure udev rules, you need to firmly follow the order above to insert USB-to-CAN, and after inserting the IMU, manually configure the CAN and IMU serial ports: